Dr. Feng Li

 Dr. Michael Zhang

 Michael Zhang, Ph.D., serves as Vice President of Quality at Alliance Pharma.
 Prior to his current positon, Dr. Zhang was the Vice President of Operations.
 Dr. Zhang has extensive experience in Analytical Chemistry, Computer Science, and Quality and Regulatory Compliance.
 His expertise includes development and validation of LC-MS/MS methods for analyses of biological samples and pesticide/herbicide residue samples, FDA/EPA/OECD GLP compliance, quality management systems, analytical instrumentation, software development, information technology, and computerized systems validation.
-Before joining Alliance, Dr. Zhang was an Associate Director at Keystone Analytical Laboratories (a subsidiary of former Pharmanet Development Group, Inc.).
-At several companies, Dr. Zhang has developed numerous challenging LC-MS/MS analytical methods, built up the IT infrastructure, and established 21 CFR Part 11 compliance of computerized systems.
+Before joining Alliance, Dr. Zhang was an Associate Director at Keystone Analytical Laboratories (a subsidiary of former PharmaNet Development Group, Inc.).
+Dr. Zhang has developed numerous challenging LC-MS/MS methods for biological and agrochemical analyses, built up the IT infrastructures, and established GLP compliant laboratories and 21 CFR Part 11 compliant computerized systems at several companies.
 Dr. Zhang has also worked as a software engineer at Motorola (Chicago, IL) and a Programmer Analyst at Affina (Peoria, IL).
 Dr. Zhang earned his Ph.D. degree in Analytical Chemistry and M.Sc. degree in Computer Science, both from the University of Missouri-Rolla (Rolla, MO).
-Dr. Zhang also holds an M.Sc. degree in Analytical Chemistry and a B.S. degree in Chemistry from the University of Science and Technology of China.
+Dr. Zhang also holds an M.Sc. degree in Analytical Chemistry and a B.S. degree in Chemistry from the University of Science and Technology of China (Hefei, Anhui).

 Dr. Zhiyang Zhao

-Zhiyang Zhao, Ph.D., serves as Chief Scientific Officer (CSO) of Alliance Pharma.
-Dr. Zhao has over 20 years of pharmaceutical industry experience with special focus on metabolic and pharmacokinetic properties of small and large molecules in drug discovery and development.
+Zhiyang Zhao, Ph.D., serves as Chief Scientific Officer (CSO) at Alliance Pharma.
+Dr. Zhao has over 25 years of pharmaceutical industry experience with special focus on metabolic and pharmacokinetic properties of small and large molecules in drug discovery and development.
 Dr. Zhao has previously held positions at Pfizer, GlaxoSmithKline, and Amgen.
-For the past 11 years, Dr. Zhao served as Site Director for Preclinical Studies at Amgen in Cambridge, Massachusetts.
+Before joining Alliance Pharma, Dr. Zhao served as Site Director of Preclinical Research at Amgen in Cambridge, Massachusetts, for over a decade.
 Dr. Zhao’s extensive experience spans the entire drug discovery and development process (discovery, development, and in-/out-licensing) in oncology, metabolic, antiviral, CNS, and inflammatory diseases.
-Dr. Zhao’s contributions and accomplishments of integrating in vitro and in vivo ADMET (absorption, distribution, metabolism, excretion, and toxicity) information to optimize drug candidate properties are documented in over 50 peer‑reviewed scientific publications and 4 patents in the areas of new drug targets, drug metabolism, pharmacokinetics, and toxicology.
-Currently, Dr. Zhao also holds an appointment as Adjunct Professor at the Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill, North Carolina, and serves as Editor-in-Chief of Drug Metabolism Letters, a journal by Bentham Science, which publishes short papers on major advances in all areas of drug metabolism and disposition.
+Dr. Zhao’s contributions and accomplishments of integrating in vitro and in vivo ADMET (absorption, distribution, metabolism, excretion, and toxicity) information to optimize drug candidate properties are documented in over 50 peer‑reviewed scientific publications and patents in the areas of new drug targets, drug metabolism, pharmacokinetics, and toxicology.
+Currently, Dr. Zhao serves as an Adjunct Professor at the Eshelman School of Pharmacy of the University of North Carolina at Chapel Hill, North Carolina, and as Editor-in-Chief of Drug Metabolism Letters, a journal by Bentham Science, which publishes in all areas of drug metabolism and disposition.
 Dr. Zhao received his Ph.D. degree in Medicinal Chemistry from Virginia Polytechnic and State University (popularly known as Virginia Tech) in Blacksburg, Virginia.

 Dr. Colin Barry

-Colin Barry, Ph.D., who leads the Bioanalysis department, brings more than a decade of experience in LC-MS analysis of proteins and peptides.
+Colin Barry, Ph.D., who serves as the Sr. Director of the Bioanalysis department and the Sr. Director of Large Molecule Bioanalysis, brings more than a decade of experience in LC-MS analysis of proteins and peptides.
 Prior to joining Alliance, Dr. Barry led the Biologics group at SGS, a multinational CRO headquartered in Switzerland.
 Dr. Barry has also worked for the U.S. Food and Drug Administration (FDA) performing applied research and method development for the analysis and characterization of biopharmaceuticals.
 While at the FDA, Dr. Barry was awarded the Commissioner’s Special Citation for his work with the Necrotizing Enterocolitis Response Group.
 Dr. Barry earned his doctorate degree in Chemistry from Wake Forest University in Winston-Salem, North Carolina.
 Subsequently, he did a postdoctoral fellowship at the University of Pennsylvania Perelman School of Medicine Center for Cancer Pharmacology in the laboratory of Dr. Ian Blair.
 Dr. Barry’s research has been published in multiple scientific journals including Blood, Journal of Proteome Research, and the Journal of the American Chemical Society.
 In addition, he is an active member of the American Chemical Society and the American Society for Mass Spectrometry.
 In 2014, Dr. Barry was admitted to the U.S. Patent Bar.

 Dr. Deping Cheng